-- The original of each work is digital its material manifestation is a copy / interpretation / imitation / interpretation / translation that is not bound to a fixed (presentation) form or production amount.
+The original of each work is digital, and its material manifestation is a copy, interpretation, imitation, or translation that is not fixed to a particular form or quantity of production.

-- The title 'Book' is synonymous with work and indicates that it is a bundling of information that can be read, stored, reproduced, distributed and presented.
+The term 'Book' is synonymous with 'work' and denotes a collection of information that can be read, stored, reproduced, distributed, and presented.

-- The work is rhizomatic in every respect, all information about a work is integral part of the work.
+The work is rhizomatic in every respect, and all information about the work is an integral part of the work.

-- The development and production of both the original and the material manifestation protects the environment as much as possible.
+The development and production of both the original and the material manifestation should protect the environment as much as possible.

-- It is possible to deviate from one of the concepts above, but only if this does not lead to contradiction with any of the other concepts.
+It is possible to deviate from one of the concepts above, but only if this does not lead to a contradiction with any of the other concepts.